Our divisional structure

 In 2021 we retained our leadership of the Globescan Sustainability Leaders survey.
 This global survey tracks expert opinion on the evolution of the sustainability agenda, and which companies are perceived as leaders.
 2021 marked our eleventh consecutive year of leadership.

-In the 16th edition (2020) of the Gartner Supply Chain Top 25, we held our spot in the exclusive ‘Masters’ category.
+In the 17th edition (2021) of the Gartner Supply Chain Top 25, we held our position in the exclusive ‘Masters’ category for the third year running.
 This recognises companies that have attained top-five composite scores for at least seven out of the last ten years.

 The ranking looks at overall business and corporate responsibility metrics, how peers from other companies rank each other, and how Gartner analysts also view and rank these companies.